-We have audited the accompanying consolidated financial statements of KYOEI STEEL, LTD. and its consolidated subsidiaries, which comprise the consolidated balance sheets as at March 31, 2019 and 2018, and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of changes in net assets and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of KYOEI STEEL, LTD. and its consolidated subsidiaries, which comprise the consolidated balance sheets as at March 31, 2019 and 2018, and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.